NAITTOU/computer_pointer_controller/README.md

                         Path to image or video file ,Leave empty for cam -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
-                        MKLDNN (CPU)-targeted custom layers.Absolute path to a shared library with the kernels impl.
+                        MKLDNN (CPU)-targeted custom layers.Absolute path to a shared library with thekernels impl.
   -d DEVICE, --device DEVICE
                         Specify the target device to infer on: CPU, GPU, FPGA or MYRIAD is acceptable.
 Sample will look for a